fermyon/spin/docs/content/configuration.md

 either have a `default` value or be marked as `required = true`.
 "Required" entries must be [provided](#custom-config-providers) with a value.

+Configuration keys may only contain lowercase letters and underscores between letters.

 ```toml
 [config]
 api_host = { default = "api.example.com" }